gasadmin tool

 The command is run on the admin port (TCP_ADMIN_PORT) used by the dispatcher for this purpose.
 With the option -f you can specify the configuration file where the port is set; otherwise, the default GAS configuration file is used.

-gasadmin list-sessions
+gasadmin session list-sessions

 The output displays a list of the sessions.
 It includes the following details:

-• session identifier: identifies the GAS session for the application or Web service.
+• session identifier: identifies the GAS session for the application or web service.
 In the example, this is "96c9ce0ded72135ddf43ad421a2d87b9".

 • Name: represents the name of the application or web service running in the session.